 Although the remit of ethics should in no way be restricted to the question of autonomy and freedom, no ethics is possible without freedom.
 That holds not only for the main streams in contemporary moral philosophy (virtue ethics, utilitarianism, deontology, communitarianism, ethics of care), but also for heteronomous ethics that are anchored in the main world religions.
 Whether one defines the normative with reference to social morality (following of general principles, norms, obligations, rules, etc.) or personal ethics (choosing virtues, values and examples), there is always the assumption that people are reflexive and that their actions are oriented to norms, values and ends they subscribe and assent to, explicitly or implicitly, and that these cannot in turn be defined as the means to some further ends.

-If actors were to be asked for a justification for their conduct, by their fellows or by a visiting social scientist, they give an account of themselves.
-To do so, they refer to a widely shared “moral repertoire” that transcends the occasion and use a “vocabulary of motives” that is acceptable to their fellows (Boltanski and Thévenot, 2000).
+If actors were to be asked for a justification for their conduct, by their fellows or by a visiting social scientist, they would give an account of themselves.
+To do so, they would refer to a widely shared “moral repertoire” that transcends the occasion and use a “vocabulary of motives” that is acceptable to their fellows (Boltanski and Thévenot, 2000).
 This is, definitely, a “rationalization”, in all senses of the term.
 It is an account that makes explicit the reasons for action.
 By publicly invoking the reasons of action, the actor holds them up to the others in public.
-Even if he or she were to make them up and invent a story that hides the real motives, he or she is nevertheless also held by and becomes thereby personally accountable.
-This is, no doubt, what La (and Foucault too?) meant when he defined hypocrisy as a vice that pays homage to virtue.
+Even if he or she were to make them up and invent a story that hides the real motives, he or she is nevertheless also held by the real motives and becomes thereby personally accountable.
+This is, no doubt, what La Rochefoucauld (and Foucault too?) meant when he defined hypocrisy as a vice that pays homage to virtue.

 For ethics, actions are always looped through an ideal realm of transpersonal normative principles and values that are not an impediment to, but rather a condition of personal engagement.
 The orientation to norms, values and ends that are considered self-evident, justified or justifiable, makes evaluation of self, others and collectives possible.
 The normative evaluation of the elements that make up the situation of action (self, others, environment) in terms of good or bad, just or unjust, worthy or unworthy, and the conclusion one draws from it in a practical syllogism, are precisely what makes action ethical.
 It guarantees that action is not merely self-interested and restricted to a calculation of utility, but that it takes into account other criteria than expediency, efficacy and utility to orient one’s conduct and to which the actors, implicitly or explicitly, subscribe when they judge themselves and others and act accordingly.
 The ethical point of view, therefore, not only assumes agency and reflexivity, but also disinterestedness and alterity.
 Leave one of the elements out, analyze the stance of the first person from the point of view of the observer, and one falls back on a sociological view of the actor as determined from outside by structures, culture or self-interest.